BRAWL GOES TO BRAZIL! × Brawl Stars

 BRAWL GOES TO BRAZIL!

-October 10-12 is the Brawl Stars Championship Last Chance Qualifier, and IT’S TIME TO GET HYPE!!
+October 10-12 is the Brawl Stars Championship Last Chance Qualifier, and IT’S TIME TO GET HYPED!!

 Brawl Stars is taking over the Brazil Game Show and you don’t want to miss the first BSC event in South America.